cpeisert/vertizee/.github/ISSUE_TEMPLATE/--bug-report.md

 ---
 name: "\U0001F41EBug report"
 about: Report a bug in Vertizee.
-If this doesn’t look right, <a href="/cpeisert/vertizee/issues/new/choose">choose a different type</a>.
-title: "[BUG] <-- ✍️ Brief description -->"
+title: "[BUG] <-- ✍️ Brief description... -->"
 labels: ''
 assignees: ''

 ---

 <!--🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅
 Hi there! 😄

 To expedite issue processing please search open and closed issues before submitting a new one.
 Existing issues often contain information about workarounds, resolution, or progress updates.
 🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅-->

 # 🐞 Bug report